Everything you need to know about Data Archiving

 Optical storage devices such as writable CDs, DVDs, and Blu-ray discs can be an ideal medium for data archival up to some extent.
 But some questions on their reliability have to be answered as well.
 A normal CD-R cannot hold more than 700 MB of data while for DVD, it’s 4.7 GB.

-Theoretically, write-once BD-R HTLs are said to be last more at least 100 years.
+Theoretically, write-once BD-R HTLs are said to last more than at least 100 years.
 For Milleniatta’s M-Disc BD-R, this duration is up to 1000 years!

 Cloud

-Also, the prices for cloud subscription hasn’t reduced beyond a level, even there are exceptions like Amazon’s Glacier.
+Also, the prices for cloud subscription hasn’t been reduced beyond a level, even though there are exceptions like Amazon’s Glacier.

 So as I said in the intro - if you really trust cloud services, you can use them.
 Otherwise, local storage will be fine.